chuleh/AWS_SA/10-Storage_Extras.md

     * snapshots, replication, low-cost, compression and data de-duplication
     * point-in-time instantaneous cloning (helpful for testing new workloads)
   * FSx for OpenZFS
-    * openZFSD file system on AWS
+    * openZFS file system on AWS
     * file system compatible with NFS (v1, 4, 4.1, 4.2)
     * move workloads running on ZFS to AWS
     * works with: